GfSE/SAF-Specification/stakeholders.md

 * What is the scope of a delivery standard?
 * What is the sequence of interactions among the system and context elements on physical level?

-  ***Rationale:  In my role, I need to interface with the environment.***
+  ***Rationale:  In my role, I need to implement interfaces  to elements of the system context.***
 * What items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
-* Which (system and system partial) functions are assigned to a logical item and logical item components?
-Note: if allocation of usage is used, then allocation of definition is a derived relationship XOR.

-  ***Rationale:  In my role, I need to take this into account when planning realization.***
 * Which HW interfaces are necessary?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
+* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

+  ***Rationale:  In my role, as design authority I have to ensure that the HW Element fulfills the allocated logical concept (specification).***
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

   ***Rationale:  In my role, I must derive interface design from them.***
+* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

+  ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

   ***Rationale:  In my role, I must use these in interface design.***
-* Which functions need to be realized by HW?
+* Which functions are allocated to a Logical Element of the logical architecture?

+  ***Rationale:  In my role, I need to take this into account when planning realization.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
-* Which interface design items are on an interface of a physical architecture element?

-  ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
-* Which interface partners does a physical system element have?

-  ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***